E'Lite

 The E'Lite is a small-form-factor microcomputer based on the Zilog Z80B microprocessor released by Barrington International Corporation in 1982.
-It served as the market introduction of Irwin Magnetic Systems's long-awaited 510 Winchester tape drives.
+It served as the market introduction of Irwin Magnetic Systems' long-awaited 510 Winchester tape drives.

 Development and specifications

 William M. Cassell formed Barrington International in Ann Arbor, Michigan, in 1980, after leaving the Candor Computer Corporation located in the same city, where he was employed as its executive vice president.
 The E'Lite was the product of nearly two years of development and was delivered to customers in September 1982, two months after its announcement and projected release date.
 Cassell designed the computer around the 8-bit Zilog Z80B microprocessor, at a time when the industry was shifting en masse to 16-bit processors for microcomputers.
 He explained that the immediate dearth of prepackaged 16-bit software would have hindered sales of his computer, had he designed it around a 16-bit processor.
 He planned on releasing such a computer in the spring of 1983, although this never came to fruition.

 The E'Lite served as the market introduction of Irwin Magnetic Systems's long-anticipated 510 Winchester tape drives.
 Irwin was a computer storage manufacturer out of Ann Arbor founded by several former executives of Sycor Inc.; Cassell himself had worked at Sycor before his employment at Candor.
 The 510 Winchester drives were co-developed by Olivetti S.p.A. of Italy.
 The tapes for the drive can hold up to 10 MB of data, while its seek time was rated for 33 ms. Random writes reportedly took one-fifth the time to complete as compared to 5.25-inch floppy disks.
 The 510 Winchester fits in the E'Lite's sole 5.25 drive bay.
 An external 5.25-inch floppy drive, which plugs into the computer's built-in floppy controller, was also included.